adamtow/notecuts/docs/English.md

 <span id="getting-started"></span>
 ## Getting Started
-When you run NoteCuts for the first time, you'll be presented with a short tutorial that runs through the major features of NoteCuts.
-Afterwards, you will have the option to create your first NoteCut.
+When you run NoteCuts for the first time, you'll be presented with a short tutorial describes the major features of NoteCuts.
+Afterwards, you will have the option to create your first NoteCut, read the documentation, or go to the [NoteCuts Home screen](#interface).

-You can choose between a Local NoteCut or Remote NoteCut.
+Let's make a NoteCut.
+You must first choose if you want to create a local NoteCut or remote NoteCut.

 ### Local NoteCuts
-A local NoteCut allows you to run shortcuts on the same iOS device where the NoteCut resides.
-When you share your note with other people, they associate that note with a Remote NoteCut.
+A local NoteCut is attached to a file/note in Dropbox, Evernote, or Apple Notes that allows you to run shortcuts on the same iOS device where the NoteCut resides.
+As you add shortcut commands to this note and evaluate them with NoteCuts — either manually or [automatically](#background) — the shortcuts will run on your device.

+You normally would have one local NoteCut on each of your iOS devices reserved for your own personal use.

+Should you ever [share this note with other people](#sharing), they can remotely execute shortcuts on your device by associating the same note as a remote NoteCut.

+> In this case, you may want to provide others with a note that offers a [subset of shortcuts](#adding-shortcuts) that you want to make available for remote usage.

 ### Remote NoteCuts
-Remote NoteCuts are associated with Local NoteCuts on other iOS devices.
-You can create these notes yourself or receive them as shared notes from other users.
-A shortcut added to a remote NoteCut will run on a different iOS device.
+Remote NoteCuts are notes that are associated with local NoteCuts on other iOS devices.
+You can create these notes yourself or receive them as [shared notes from other people](#sharing-notecuts).
+A shortcut command added to a remote NoteCut will run on a different iOS device.

+### Naming Your NoteCuts
 It is recommended to name your NoteCuts by device.
 This way it will be easy to identify on which device the shortcuts will be running.
 For instance;

 - `Adam's iPad Pro`